 The Digital and the Analog (MCC-GE 3150 Special Topics in Technology Studies) -- Digital devices permeate contemporary life.
 But what exactly does the digital mean?
 Are all computers digital?
-What about photography or film?
+What about other media like photography or film?
 Is philosophy itself digital?
 We begin the seminar by developing specific definitions of the analog and the digital using literature in philosophy, media theory, and aesthetics.
 With these definitions in hand, we turn to contemporary digital media theory.
-Sections of the course are devoted to technical images, digital versus analog images, photography, cybernetics, computer graphics, and compression.
-Readings are drawn from the work of Gilles Deleuze, Vilém Flusser, Katherine Hayles, Kaja Silverman, Hito Steyerl, and others.
+Sections of the course are devoted to analogicity, digitality, the logical, the illogical, the absurd, cybernetics, digital computers, digital audio and compression.
+Readings are drawn from the work of Simone Browne, Gilles Deleuze, Elizabeth Grosz, Katherine Hayles, Jonathan Sterne, and others.

 Marxism and Culture (MCC-UE 1402.001) -- The purpose of this course is to read a number of key works from western Marxism and to understand the various political and philosophical debates with which they engage.
 The course emphasizes Marxism as a scholarly methodology for critique, applicable across disciplines.
 Particular attention is given to the so-called cultural turn in twentieth-century Marxist thought, including Marx's influence on feminism, identity, and theories of representation.
 Themes include: the commodity, alienation and reification, surplus value, ideology, consumerism, subjectivity, and post-Fordism.

 Here are some of the reading notes and diagrams I've made over the years.
 Hopefully they will be helpful to others with similar interests.
 Caution, as they tend to be rather idiosyncratic and synoptic.
 Don't hesitate to email me if you notice any errors or have suggestions for improving these materials.